sakha002/tutorials-go/main/go_basics_part2/go_basics_part2.md

 okay so the first example is good to notify how one used to python may assume that you can just modify a class instance.
 By the way, even in python these things can get confusing, i.e. how the concept of pointers work.

-So It would be interesting to refresh my memory on this some time.
+**ToDO**  It would be interesting to refresh my memory on this pointer (mutable/immutable) variables in python sometime later.

-One general rule in Go that I feel will be guiding a lot, is that "Go always pass by value".
+**NOte:** One general rule in Go that will be usefull a lot, is that "Go always pass by value".

 Now the way that I want to make myself remember is that "&" operator tells Go to give the address of a variable.
 The '*' operator tells to give the value of a pointer.